phoenix-rtos/phoenix-rtos-doc/usb/usbhost.md

 # USB Host stack

-This chapter describes the USB Host stack server and its internal architecture.
-After reading this chapter, you will understand how the USB Host stack manages Host Controller Devices, enumerates USB devices, communicates with device drivers, and handles data transfers.
+This chapter covers the USB Host stack server's internal architecture: Host Controller Device management, USB device enumeration, driver communication, and data transfers.

 The USB Host stack server - `usb` - provides the generic core functionality, including abstraction of Host Controller Devices, managing device enumeration, hub management, and communication with device drivers.
 The USB Host stack is accessible to other processes through a port registered at `/dev/usb`.